neo-ngd/NEO-Tutorial/en/3-transaction/transactions.md

 | `InvocationScript`   | Script to push validation signatures to the verification script                             |
 | `VerificationScript` | Verification script to push the public keys corresponding to the (multi-signature) contract |

-If the transaction is a `ContractTransaction` with assets attached in the `inputs` then the signature and public key that belongs to the inputs will be verified.
-You can add multiple witnesses to each transaction and using a multi-signature witness is possible as well.
+If the transaction is a `ContractTransaction` with assets attached in the `inputs`, then the signature and public key that belongs to the inputs will be verified.
+You can add multiple witnesses to each transaction or use a multi-signature witness as well.

 Example: